AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 ![](assets/dom.jpg)

+<a name="#ind-practice1"></a>
+## Independent Practice: Practice Reading JavaScript (15 min)

-Let's practice reading some JavaScript in this PRACTICE READING JS using this [codepen](http://codepen.io/nevan/pen/shtLA).
-The directions in the slide read as follows:
+Let's practice reading some JavaScript using this code [codepen](http://codepen.io/nevan/pen/shtLA).
+Follow

 Visit the codepen together and:

 1. Turn to someone next to you and as a team try to figure out on a high level what is happening
 2. With your partner try to make it so that the slow button changes the bulb to yellow
 3. With your partner try to make it so that the go button works
-4. This exercise is simply to help introduce you to what JavaScript looks like, do not get caught up in all the details just yet
+4. This exercise is simply to help introduce you to what JavaScript looks like, do not get caught up in all the details just yet!
->

 >Instructor Note: When students finish, have one or two pairs share out their understanding of what is going on and what the JavaScript is doing.
 Then ask another pair to share their solution to making it so that the slow button changes the bulb to yellow, and the go button works.

-## Intro to Pseudo Code (10 mins)
+## Demo: Pseudo Code (5 min)

 Before we start writing any Javascript, we'll learn a bit about how to write pseudocode.
 What is pseudocode?
 Well, it's a way to 'plan out' your program before coding it, which will make the coding process infinitely more seamless!
 To put in simple terms, it's a detailed yet readable description of what a computer program must do and it's expressed in plain english.